 There are about 30 FDA-approved drugs for sexual dysfunction for men but zero for women, and that’s a big bummer.

 "I started to do a lot of research into sexual dysfunction cures," Spiegel told TechCrunch.
-"There are about 30 FDA-approved drugs for sexual dysfunction for men but zero for women, and that’s a big bummer."
+"There are about 30 government-approved drugs for sexual dysfunction for men but zero for women, and that’s a big bummer."
 In the absence of adequate medical help for women with problems in the bedroom, Spiegel hopes that Quinn, her platform of erotic stories and sexy audio clips, will inject some fleeting pleasure into their lives.

 Others are breaking the taboo with comedy.
 Fran Bushe's new musical comedy Ad Libido at London's Soho Theatre, which runs from 7th-11th May after a sellout Edinburgh run last year, explores Bushe's own experience of sexual dysfunction through her past and present sexual experiences — including men who offer their 'magic penis' to fix her, dubious remarks from medical professionals, dangerous remedies and gadgets, and even a sex camp that the writer attended "after feeling as if there was no help available," as she told the Guardian recently.